UX training for people working in real product teams.

 - Lead UX / Staff UX

-- the first UX hire in a product team
+- the first UX person in a product team

-It is especially useful for people who work in IT product teams, collaborate closely with PMs and engineers, want to strengthen their role beyond interface design, face a lack of UX processes in their organization, or want to make product-team collaboration more coherent.
+It is especially useful for people who work in IT product teams, collaborate with product managers and engineers, want to strengthen their role beyond interface design, face a lack of UX processes in their organization, or want to make product-team collaboration more coherent.

 What we cover